-The Anthropology Department has a well-earned reputation for collegiality among its faculty members covering the subfields of archaeology, biological anthropology, and sociocultural anthropology.
+The Department of Anthropology has a well-earned reputation for collegiality among its faculty members covering the subfields of archaeology, biological anthropology, and sociocultural anthropology.
 We are a dynamic department, offering numerous research opportunities for students including field schools, internships, lab projects, and independent studies at home and abroad.
-We have nearly 175 majors and offer B.A. and B.S. degrees in several concentrations including sociocultural anthropology, archaeology, biological anthropology, and social practice and sustainability.
+We have nearly 150 majors and offer both a B.A. and B.S. in anthropology as well as a B.S. in multidisciplinary anthropology.
 Careers: Types of Jobs Our Students Hold with an Anthropology Degree

 The Department also offers a rigorous training in both theory and methods that prepares our students for graduate study.
 Click here to see where our alumni have been accepted for graduate level study: graduate school acceptances